Refugee Roots welcomes all, helping those in need find friendship and a place to call home

 How we help

-We offer a warm welcome and hospitality, support and friendship to refugees and asylum seekers.
-We do this through a range of befriending and support and empowerment initiatives.
+We offer a warm welcome and hospitality, support and friendship to refugees and asylum seekers in the Nottingham area.
+We do this through a range of befriending, support and empowerment initiatives.

 Published: